 New obligations for data controllers and data processors.
 Both Controllers (company using personal data for its own business) and Processors (company using data on behalf of Controller) will be subject to new obligations such as holding a register of their activities (for more details see here for controllers and here for processors)

-Higher amounts of fines.
+Higher fines.
 From less than one million euros today, the amount of the potential fines will be up to 4% of the global annual turnover or 20 million euros whichever is higher.
 This should encourage any company to take privacy seriously.